K-Regret Queries Using Multiplicative Utility Functions: Introduction

 The rest of the paper is organized as follows.
-Section~\ref{sec:relatedwork} reviews related studies.
+Section~\ref{sec:relatedwork} reviews related work.
 Section~\ref{sec:preliminaries} presents the basic concepts.
-Section~\ref{sec:minvar} describes the proposed algorithms to process $k$-regret queries with MUFs, and derives the bounds of the maximum regret ratio.
-Section~\ref{sec:casestudy} applies the proposed algorithms on two special types of utility functions, the Cobb-Douglas function and the CES function, and shows their bounds of the maximum regret ratio.
-Section~\ref{sec:exp} presents experimental results and Section~\ref{sec:conclusions} concludes the paper.
+Sections~\ref{sec:minvar} and~\ref{sec:bounds} describe the MinVar algorithm and derive bounds on the maximum regret ratio for $k$-regret queries with MUFs, respectively.
+Section~\ref{sec:casestudy} showcases the applicability of MinVar to both MUFs and non-MUFs.
+Section~\ref{sec:maxdif} presents the heuristic algorithm MaxDif.
+Section~\ref{sec:exp} examines the results of our experiments while Section~\ref{sec:conclusions} concludes the paper.